-Buffalo chicken is one of my favorite foods.
-I grew up eating chicken wings with my dad and its bring back such good memories.
-And love just about anything spicy and covered in buffalo sauce.
-We even make our own buffalo sauce since I use it so much and easy to whip up and so much better than store bought.
+Buffalo chicken is one of my favorite foods (as you can see from the slew of buffalo chicken recipes).
+I grew up eating chicken wings with my dad and it brings back such good memories.
 I also ate a lot of chicken tenders growing up.
-So this recipe is like marrying some of my childhood favorites together.
+So this recipe is marrying some of my childhood favorites together.

-These baked buffalo chicken tenders are based off these pistachio coconut chicken tenders that are one of my favorite older recipes.
+These baked buffalo chicken tenders are based on my pistachio coconut chicken tenders which are one of my favorite older recipes.
 I changed up the recipe a little – added some spices to kick up the heat, mixed the egg wash with some hot sauce, and changed out the nuts to have a more neutral flavor.

 - eggs